 - Your contact details such as; your name, telephone number, email address, that you provide to us when making an enquiry by post, phone, email, when registering on our online applications or by completing a questionnaire online or offline;

-- Information that you provide to us to enable us assess your ability to make payments or whether you might be considered to be a vulnerable person.
+- Information that you provide to us to enable us to assess your ability to make payments or whether you might be considered to be a vulnerable person.
 This will involve collection of health and financial information.

 - Information that you provide to us when making a payment (including bank account, payment card details and delivery address).